If you lose at the hearing stage before an

 from case to case.
 One commonly used argument is that the Administrative Law Judges decision was not supported

 by substantial evidence.
-This basically means without getting too technical that the ALJs decision was not supported
+This basically means, without getting too technical, that the ALJ's decision

-by the medical evidence in the file.
-Even if you just submit the form the Appeals Council will review it to determine
+was not supported by the medical evidence in the file.
+Even if you just submit the form the Appeals Council will review

-on getting rid of this step in the process and has begun testing in the Boston area.
-I will update this site as the
+is planning on getting rid of this step in the process and has begun testing in the Boston area.
+I will update this

-changes are implemented.
+when the new changes are implemented.
 I will continue to update you as I learn more.
+Well, I have learned that